Parent page: Creating a New Component

 - Request Id – an ID is automatically generated with, and assigned to, the request, enabling users to easily track the request's progress.

 While there are five default states in which a request can find itself, you are free to customize these states, or add more, to suit company requirements.
-For more information see Customizing States
+This can be done through the Workspace's browser interface.

-- Assignee - this field shows which librarian is currently working on the request.
-The drop-down field lists all server users who are part of the nominated Librarian's role(s).
+Assignee – this field shows which librarian is currently working on the request.
+The drop-down field lists all Workspace members who are part of the nominated Librarian role(s), the latter of which is nominated through the relevant admin page of the Workspace's browser interface.

 - Component Type – this field can be used to specify the type of component being requested.
 The drop-down list will include all types currently defined on the Data Management – Component Types page of the Preferences dialog.